vincentfusco/tt06_555/README.md

 ![Schematic](./docs/timer_core_schematic.PNG)

-The schematic and layout for the comparator is shown below:
+And the schematic and layout for the comparator:

 ![Comparator](./docs/comp_p_schem_vs_layout.PNG)